robertfmurdock/jsmints/Preview.md

 # <img src="test-mint-2.png" alt="Logo" width="100"> testmints

-Testmints is a low-cal solution to bring a tiny bit of sugar to your Kotlin Multiplatform tests, hopefully improving readability and just generally making things less smelly.
+Testmints is a low-cal solution to bring a tiny bit of sugar to your Kotlin Multiplatform tests.

     @Test
     fun plusOne() = setup(object {